Gokulselvadurai/Brain-Tumor-Classification-Using-Machine-Learning/README.md

-﻿# Brain-Tumor-Classification-Using-Machine-Learning
+# Brain Tumor Classification Using Machine Learning

-• Utilized IEEE DataPort to obtain Brain MRI images for the development of deep learning based classification model.
+- Utilized IEEE DataPort to obtain Brain MRI images for the development of a deep learning-based classification model.

-• Built an CNN model using python libraries such as TensorFlow and Keras.
+- Built a CNN model using Python libraries such as TensorFlow and Keras.

-• Designed custom layers for proposed model and evaluated it with pre-trained models.
+- Designed custom layers for the proposed model and evaluated it against pre-trained models.

-• After fine-tuning this models, the effectiveness and performance was compared with the help of confusion matrix.
+- Fine-tuned the models and compared their effectiveness and performance using a confusion matrix.